ray-project/ray/doc/source/serve/production-guide/fault-tolerance.md

     return "world"
 ```

-In this example, we have two Serve deployments with different `max_replicas_per_node`: Deployment1 can have at most 1 replica on each node and Deployment2 can have at most 2 replicas on each node.
-If we schedule 2 replicas of Deployment1 and 2 replicas of Deployment2, we will have a cluster with at least 2 nodes each running 1 replica of Deployment1.
-The 2 replicas of Deployment2 may run on a single node or two nodes and either satisfies the `max_replicas_per_node` constraint.
+In this example, we have two Serve deployments with different `max_replicas_per_node`: `Deployment1` can have at most one replica on each node and `Deployment2` can have at most two replicas on each node.
+If we schedule two replicas of `Deployment1` and two replicas of `Deployment2`, we will have a cluster with at least two nodes, each running one replica of `Deployment1`.
+The two replicas of `Deployment2` may run on either a single node or across two nodes because either satisfies the `max_replicas_per_node` constraint.

 (serve-e2e-ft-behavior)=
 ## Serve's recovery procedures